Laterunner/Chess-Scoresheet-Generator/README.md

 	pyton scoresheet_generator.py  games.pgn --jpg Enable JPG export (disabled by default) python scoresheet_generator.py games.pgn --outdir scoresheets

+	Included are two simple example.pgn files to test with single and multiple games within the pgn files.
+The program also works fast processing pgn files containing hundreds of chess games.
+	Jpg conversion takes some time, it must be enabled with the --jpg flag.

 ## 🧠 Notes
 •	Elo ratings are shown only if present in the PGN headers (WhiteElo, BlackElo)